tukl-msd/gem5.TnT/patches/gem5/asimbench/README.md

 export OUT_DIR="--outdir=android_asimbench_output"
 ```

-or you can use a clean android disk image without any benchmark program.
+Or you can use a clean android disk image without any benchmark program.

 ```bash
 export BENCHMARK_OPTIONS=""